How would you feel as a guest if a host doesn’t give you a proper welcome the first time you visit them

 These platforms can help streamline employee orientation and onboarding at a later stage.
-They are popular employee training software that enable users to create and share courses and tests, track their progress in real-time, and view learning data on each participant or group.
+They are popular employee training software that enables users to:

-You can also train learners through a centralized virtual classroom, provide a self-help knowledge base, and facilitate social learning.
+You can also train learners through a centralized virtual classroom and provide a self-help knowledge base for all learning needs.

 At times, the initiation of new hires into a new job can be stressful for them.
-That’s why you need to provide them with ongoing reassurance and remove their doubts or fears.
+You must provide them with ongoing reassurance and remove their doubts or fears.

-Research shows that one of the best ways to help employees cope with stress in the new workplace is by providing social support.
-You can assign a buddy or mentor to every new hire to implement this.
+Research shows that providing social support is one of the best ways to help employees cope with stress in the new workplace.
+To implement this, you can assign a buddy or mentor to every new hire.

 These buddies or mentors can guide the employees to find their way around your organization and serve as the go-to person for any query, request, or concern.

-At the end of the day, new employees will be spending most of their work hours with the tools they use to perform their job.
-Whether it is researching information they need to do their work, sending and replying to emails, data updates, or taking courses from an LMS software, they always rely on some kind of software.
+New employees will spend most of their work hours with the tools they use to perform their job.
+Whether it’s researching information they need to do their work, sending and replying to emails, data updates, or taking courses from a learning management system or LMS software, they always rely on some kind of software.

 So, a session or two on work tools, also known as software training, can be one of the best business investments that give an assured ROI.
 When your new hires know how to operate a tool to accomplish a specific task, it can be a good start to orientation.

-So, it makes complete sense to use engaging and interactive training materials during orientation.
+So, using engaging and interactive training materials during orientation makes complete sense.

 For example, demo videos and modules can accelerate learning during product training for your new sales professionals.
-Similarly, keeping the materials short, simple & clear, and using the storytelling method can boost orientation.
+Similarly, keeping the materials short, simple & clear and using storytelling can boost orientation.